lienebriede/Riga-muffins/README.md

 ## Features

 ### Navigation Bar
 Featured on all three pages, the full responsive navigation bar includes links to the logo (links to "Home"), "Home", "Our Products" and "Franchising" pages.
 It is identical on each page to allow for easy navigation.
-For devices sized 1024px and larger, hover selector is used on the menu lists elements.
+For devices sized 1024px and larger, the [hover selector](https://www.w3schools.com/cssref/sel_hover.php) is used on the menu lists elements.

 <h2 align="center"><img src="Documentation/nav bar_desktop.png"></h2>